oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

         <copy>Database Migration ORCL to cdb19c/orclpdb</copy>
         ```

     - Migrate: Expand the drop-down list.
 Note the options are "Full Database", "Schemas", and "Tablespaces".
-We'll choose "**Full Database**" in this workshop
+We'll choose "Full Database" in this workshop
-    - Select Source Database: orcl.subnet.vcn.oraclevcn.com
+    - Select Source Database: Click inside the field and select "orcl.subnet.vcn.oraclevcn.com" from the drop-down list
-    - Select Destination Database: Select "Create Pluggable Database" from the drop-down list
+    - Select Destination Database: Click inside the field and select "Create Pluggable Database" from the drop-down list
     - On the "Create a New Pluggable Database" pop-up window, enter:
         - Container Database: Select "cdb19c" from the drop-down list
         - Name: